 Spherical optics and lenses are used in a broad range of applications, including medical diagnostics, test and measurement, astronomy, imaging and sensing and aerospace.
 Concave and convex spherical optics with tight tolerances are also frequently employed to replace optical assemblies that are difficult to manufacture or that require active alignment.

 4D PhaseCam Twyman-Green interferometers are the industry choice for measuring concave spherical optics, from several millimeters to tens of meters in diameter.
 AccuFiz Fizeau interferometers can measure concave and convex spherical optics, with a wide range of reference optics to match test parts.
-High resolution systems such as the high resolution AccuFiz 6MP can measure steep slopes.
+High resolution AccuFiz systems can measure steep slopes.

 Selecting a reference sphere

 Testing of spherical optics requires a reference sphere of higher quality and of an appropriate f/number for your test surface.
 Match the f/number of your optic under test as closely as possible for the highest spatial resolution results.

 If the radius of curvature of your reference optic is not well matched to the clear aperture under test, either the interferogram will be smaller than the clear aperture, or the interferogram will be smaller than the imaging area in the monitor.
 In the second case, you can use 4D technology’s unique continuous zoom to compensate and even increase the quality of the measurement as you enlarge the image.

 Concave surface figure measurement